-Generally speaking, crime is human conduct that the society generally disapproves.
+Generally speaking, crime is a human conduct that society generally disapproves of.
 But in the modern sense, crime is any act that is prohibited by the penal law in force, and the result of this is punishment.

 In this law note, definitions by various jurists have been mentioned.
 Along with this, essential elements that constitute a crime are also given below.

 - According to Bentham, “offences are whatever the legislature has prohibited for good or for bad reasons.”

 - According to Austin, “a wrong which is pursued at the discretion of the injured party and his representatives is a civil injury; a wrong which is pursued by the sovereign or his subordinates is a crime.”

 - According to Paul W. Tappen, “an intentional act or omission in the violation of criminal law, without justification and sanctioned by the law as felony or misdemeanour.”